The Energy Transition Show with Chris Nelder (Full Episodes): (Protected Content)

-Mark Lewis is Head of Research and Managing Director at Carbon Tracker, a non-profit company based in London which publishes research on the financial aspects of climate risk.
+Mark Lewis is Head of Climate Change Investment Research at BNP Paribas Asset Management.
+Previously, he was Head of Research and Managing Director at Carbon Tracker, a non-profit company based in London which publishes research on the financial aspects of climate risk.
 Prior to Carbon Tracker, Mark was Managing Director and Head of European Utilities Research at Barclays (2015-18), Chief Energy Economist at Kepler Cheuvreux (2014-15), and Managing Director and Global Head of Energy Research at Deutsche Bank, where he worked for 14 years until 2013.
 In addition to his experience as a sell-side financial analyst, Mark spent one year as Deputy Head of investor relations at E.ON at the beginning of the Energiewende, and two years as a credit analyst covering the European utility sector at Standard & Poor’s.
 In total, Mark has over 20 years’ experience as a financial analyst covering global energy and environmental markets.

 On Twitter: @MCL1965

 On the Web: Mark’s page at BNP Paribas

 Recording date: September 5, 2015